MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 The **IPhotoLibrary.cs** file in the **SkiaSharpFormsDemos** project and the three **PhotoLibrary.cs** files in the platform projects have been adapted from that article.
 In addition, the Android **MainActivity.cs** file has been modified as described in the article, and the iOS project has been given permission to access the photo library with two lines towards the bottom of the **info.plist** file.

 The `BasicBitmapsPage` constructor adds a `TapGestureRecognizer` to the `SKCanvasView` to be notified of taps.
-On receipt of a tap, the `Tapped` handler gets access to the picture-picker dependency service and calls `GetImageStreamAsync`.
-If a `Stream` object is returned, then the contents are copied into a `MemoryStream`, as required by some of the platforms.
-The rest of the code is similar to the two other techniques:
+On receipt of a tap, the `Tapped` handler gets access to the picture-picker dependency service and calls `PickPhotoAsync`.
+If a `Stream` object is returned, then it is passed to the `SKBitmap.Decode` method:

 ```csharp
 // Add tap gesture recognizer